Have you ever wondered how some websites get the beautiful yellow stars and review count next to their web link in the Google search result?

 - Step 3: Choose the reviews sources

-- Step 4: Once the feed is generated just copy/paste the provided code into your webpage HTML
+- Step 4: Once the feed is created just copy/paste the provided code into your webpage

-- Step 5: Then navigate to the ‘Schema’ tab and again copy/paste the provided code in the same webpage HTML
+- Step 5: Click ‘Schema’ tab and again copy/paste the provided code in the same webpage code, and if possible in the header of the page before any other schema codes.

 To help Google to show these changes you will need to ask Google to recrawl the URL where you’ve placed the schema.org code.